SorrenJ/Virtual-Pet/README.md

 # Virtual-Pet

-We know... we'll delete .env file
+We know... we'll delete the .env file

 ## Setup
 Install dependencies with `npm install` in each respective `/client/pet-app` and `/server`.